Chumbawamba to return with new documentary and 'Tubthumping' reissue

 Elsewhere in the podcast, the singer said that Chumbawamba “wanted to change the world”, explaining: “We were really politically motivated and our outlet was the music.”

-Bruce said that the success of their sole hit, which reached Number Two in the UK singles chart, has enabled him “to live a creative life by my own rules and desires”, adding that the group “still benefit from that song”.
+Bruce said that the success of their sole hit ‘Tubthumping’, which reached Number Two in the UK singles chart, has enabled him “to live a creative life by my own rules and desires”, adding that the group “still benefit from that song”.

 “I hear the song on different TV programmes all the time like First Dates or Little Fires Everywhere,” Bruce said.
 “People have played the song at funerals.
 That is weird.”